 So, how did I get my hands on a subscription to Calcularis?
 Funny story….One night, I was scrolling Twitter when I should have been in bed.
 I came across the following tweet from @AwkwardDuck:

-I knew that if I wanted to get this program for my students, I would need to provide data on how students performed after using it.
+I knew that if I wanted to get this program for my students, I would need to provide data on how they performed.
 Well, I did not have any data.
-All I had was months’ worth of research on Dyscalculia and the knowledge that no other program was created for my students.
+I had months’ worth of research on Dyscalculia and the knowledge that no other program was created for my students.
 If our district curriculum ‘experts’ expect adherence to an ableist pacing guide, it would be almost impossible for me to convince them to purchase a program that benefits students with a little-known disability.
 Honestly, I did not have the energy for that; I still don’t.
-I am, however, truly grateful for @Awkward_Duck and her generosity.
+I am, however, genuinely grateful for @Awkward_Duck and her generosity.

-My students actually enjoy working on Calcularis; there are no complaints or mumbling when we use it as a daily warmup or I assign 20 minutes of review for ‘homework’ (not debating that topic, either).
-I have also seen less ‘thinking’ time when I ask for an answer to a multiplication or division problem; that kind of progress cannot be measured by a test.
+My students enjoy working on Calcularis; there are no complaints or mumbling when we use it as a daily warmup, or I assign 20 minutes of review for ‘homework’ (not debating that topic, either).
+I have also seen less ‘thinking’ time when I ask for an answer to a multiplication or division problem; a test cannot measure that kind of progress.
 Neither can the increase in confidence of the students who struggled with basic calculations at the beginning of the school year.
 They can see their progress when working in Calcularis.
-They are aware that they can offer an answer (with or without their fingers), more quickly than they did before.
+They know that they can offer an answer (with or without their fingers) more quickly than before.
 For now, those small wins are enough.
-With the help of a complete stranger, I now know that the time I spent researching was worthwhile.
+With the help of a stranger, I now know that the time I spent researching was worthwhile.
 I found exactly what I was looking for.